Tips on How to Relax and Destress

 Talking to a co-worker helps you deal with stress and anxiety.

 If you’re stressed out at work or feeling upset with an annoying colleague, don’t let the problem worsen by bottling it up.
-Talk to a friend or co-worker about it, and you’ll feel instantly better.
+Talking to a friend or co-worker can help you feel better.

 Sharing your troubles with your co-worker or friend can help you relieve stress and anxiety.
 You’ll also hear different perspectives on how to tackle these issues.
-By confiding your issues with the people you trust, you can also draw renewed strength from them, learn from their experiences and feel more energised to manage the work stress.
+By confiding in the people you trust, you can also draw renewed strength from them, learn from their experiences and feel more energised to manage the work stress.

 Proper time management will prevent you from feeling overwhelmed.